 Use Google My Business to set up and rank for local searches in your area.
 This will let Google show your business in geo-targeted searches, and also lets you manage reviews for your business - further establishing credibility with the local market.

-You can also use local SEO or PPC to attract local search traffic (like “Sydney Corporate Catering”) or local events (like “Christmas catering in Melbourne”)
+You can also use local SEO or PPC to attract local search traffic (like “New York City Corporate Catering”) or local events (like “Super Bowl catering in St Louis”)

 What’s an abandoned shopping cart you say?